5 Proven EDU Lead Gen Tactics

 Ideas for increasing your school’s website conversion:

-- Post blog articles highlighting the value of higher learning like how the skills in your programs help secure a job the industry, lead to a better financial future or shine the spotlight on a successful graduate.
+• Post blog articles highlighting the value of higher learning like how the skills in your programs help secure a job in the industry, lead to a better financial future, or shine the spotlight on a successful graduate.

 Student Buyer Personas are descriptions of your target student combing data and anecdotal information.
 Having accurate and well-defined student personas is key to increasing the number of qualified leads.
 What does your ideal student look like?
 What is their age, background, home life, etc.?
 Your student persona answers these questions.